Jeremy Gallon: 2011 season

 As a redshirt sophomore in 2011, Gallon was the Wolverines' leading receiver with eight receptions through the first four games of the season.
 Playing against Notre Dame on September 10, 2011, he caught two passes for 78 yards, including a 64-yard catch late in the fourth quarter to set up Michigan's game-winning touchdown.
 After the Notre Dame game, Ned Hayes of the Chicago Sun-Times wrote, "What I'm still trying to figure out is how Jeremy Gallon got so wide open on the 64-yard catch and run that set up the game-winning touchdown."
 Describing Gallon's last-minute catch against Notre Dame, Tim Rohan wrote in The Michigan Daily:

-One-hundred fourteen thousand, eight hundred and four pairs of eyes slowly turned toward Jeremy Gallon.
-They widened when they realized no Notre Dame jerseys were in the picture they'll remember forever.
-'Oh my god.
-Where did he come from?' said one man standing in the South endzone. ...
-Gallon blended in with his teammates on the sideline, until a blue blur came streaking out of nowhere.

 The following week, Gallon had three receptions for 43 yards and an 80-yard punt return that was negated by a penalty.
 Gallon was awarded a game ball by Jim Knight of AnnArbor.com for his performance against Eastern Michigan.

 In a victory over Northwestern on October 8, 2011, Gallon had five receptions for 73 yards, including at touchdown on a 25-yard screen pass.
 On October 29, 2011, he caught three passes for 79 yards against Purdue.

 During the 2011 regular season, Gallon was Michigan's second leading receiver with 30 catches for 450 yards and three touchdowns.
 He was the team's leading punt returner with 19 returns for 192 yards (an average of 10.1 yards per return).